There is currently no drinking water at the park. Restrooms and showers are fully functional.

 Other Wildlife

-Mammals that frequent Lyman Lake and the surrounding area include, ground squirrels, cottontail rabbits, jackrabbits, raccoon, coyote, skunks and bobcats.
+Mammals that frequent Lyman Lake and the surrounding White Mountain area include ground squirrels, cottontail rabbits, jackrabbits, raccoon, coyote, skunks and bobcats.
 Larger mammals in the area are mule deer, elk, and on occasion, pronghorn antelope.

-We hope this short guide will help you make more memories, take some great photos, and generally increase the likelihood of an absolutely epic Lyman Lake experience!
+We hope this short guide will help you make more memories in White Mountain country, take some great photos, and generally increase the likelihood of an absolutely epic Lyman Lake experience!
 If you would like to learn more about Arizona's diverse wildlife species, check out this awesome resource!

 Looking for even more Arizona wildlife info?
 Sign up for our newsletter to have viewing tips, animal profiles, and wildlife themed events delivered right to your inbox!